swiyu-admin-ch/didtoolbox-java/README.md

           --verifying-key-files, -v
             One or more ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format.

-    deactivate      Deactivate (revoke) a did:tdw DID log.
+    deactivate      Deactivate (revoke) a DID log.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material: PEM files, a Java KeyStore (PKCS12) or a
             Securosys Primus (HSM) connection.
 In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library
             (primusX-java8.jar or primusX-java11.jar) is by-convention expected to be stored on the system alongside the DID-Toolbox in the lib